tokyo-indies/tokyoindies.com/content/en/faq.md

 ## Do I need to translate my presentation?

 Please present in English or Japanese, whichever you are more comfortable with.
-If you present in English we can interpret into Japanese for you.
+Our staff will intepret your presentation into the other language.
 Please DO NOT use machine translation for slides, as the results are often incomprehensible.